veeso-dev/erc20-template/README.md

 ## How to setup code from template

-## IPFS upload

-This repo comes with a built-in IPFS upload tool.

-Read more in this [README](./tools/ipfs-upload/README.md)

 ## License

-ERC721 template is licensed under the MIT license.
+ERC20 template is licensed under the MIT license.

 See the full license [HERE](./LICENSE)